 To maximize the usefulness of this summer school, we strongly recommend that participants bring their own laptops with them, to enable them to actively participate in the empirical sessions.

-Individuals interested in attending this Summer School must return their completed registration forms by email (firstname.lastname@example.org) to TStat by the 7th August 2021.
+Individuals interested in attending this summer school must return their completed registration forms by email (firstname.lastname@example.org) to TStat by the 18th August 2022.

-TStat’s Microeconometrics Analysis in Stata Summer School offers participants a comprehensive introduction to the principle methodologies used in the analysis of micro data.
-Micro data contains information at the level of a specific unit (such as individuals, firms or entities), and has by its very nature become an increasingly important source of information offering researchers and policy makers an effective tool with which to obtain a more in-depth understanding of an array of political, socio-economic and Public Health phenomena.
+TStat’s Analysing Micro Data in Stata Summer School offers participants a comprehensive introduction to the principle methodologies used in the analysis of micro data.
+Micro data contains information at the level of a specific unit (such as individuals, firms or entities), by its very nature micro data has become an increasingly important source of information offering researchers and policy makers an effective tool with which to obtain a more in-depth understanding of an array of political, socio-economic and Public Health phenomena.